MERIDIAN

 Statement:

-Margaret Neill, an American abstract artist living in New York City, is recognized for both energetic and contemplative works on canvas and paper that incorporate multilayered wave forms.
-Her deeply embodied works turn gesture into form and linear shifting atmospheres that mirror emotional and physical sensations of lived experience.
-The constantly changing circumstances of this process over time begin to characterize a penetrating aliveness of being, a continuous flow of what is inherently inexplicable and connect the viewer to a universal rhythm that is continuous and ever present.
+Margaret Neill is an American artist living in New York City.
+She is recognized for both energetic and contemplative works on canvas and paper that incorporate multilayered often curvilinear forms.
+Her deeply embodied works turn gesture into form and linear shifting atmospheres that mirror closely observed experiences of daily life.
+The process of making her work over time begins to characterize the penetrating aliveness that speaks to this experience in a variety of ways, both geometric, solid, linear, and atmospheric.
+In the continuous flow of working the final form arrives as if predetermined like an emblem that speaks to what is inherently inexplicable allowing the viewer to contemplate change within stillness.

 Bio:

-Neill has an MFA degree from Brooklyn College where she studied with Lois Dodd and Alan D'Arcangelo soon after getting her undergraduate degree at Hiram College, Ohio.
-She has shown her work in galleries and institutions across the US for over 30 years.
+Neill has an MFA degree from Brooklyn College where she studied with Lois Dodd and Alan D'Arcangelo.
+She moved to New York from Ohio, where she grew up, as soon as she graduated from Hiram College with a BA degree in Art History and Studio Art.
+She has shown her work in over 90 exhibits in galleries and institutions across the US for over 30 years.
 Her work has been reviewed in Art in America, The Brooklyn Rail, and The New York Sun.
-She has work in numerous public, private, and museum collections including, Yale University Art Gallery, Colby College Museum of Art, Pfizer, Wellington Management, The New York Public Library, Deloitte University, The Boston Medical Center, New York Public Library, The New School University, Hiram College, Zimmerli Art Museum, Rutgers University, Ernst & Young, among others.
+She has work in numerous public, private, and museum collections including, Yale University Art Gallery, Colby College Museum of Art, Pfizer, Wellington Management, The New York Public Library, Deloitte University, The Boston Medical Center, New York Public Library, The New School University, Hiram College, Zimmerli Art Museum, Rutgers University, Ernst & Young, NYU Langone, among others.